 The BSS Photo Competition is now open for entrants.
 All the entries will be displayed at the 2018 Conference in Norwich where the winners will be chosen by the delegates.

 Previous entries and winners can be seen here.
 Good luck!

-No need to book, just turn up on the day.
+Thanks as ever to David Pawley for organising the event.
+There is no need to book, just turn up on the day.
 Guests are welcome, as are long-standing members and first-time visitors.
 Do come along to this highly popular event, and have a most enjoyable and relaxing day out.